Anchored by Jonesboro

 and the annual Johnny Cash Music Festival attended by people from all over the country.

 Arkansans come from all over to savor the Southern delights and Delta soul food at notable restaurants like the veggie plate at Tyboogie’s

 in Tyronza, steak at Jerry’s in Trumann and seafood at Bistro Eleven 21 in Blytheville.
 A one-of-a-kind experience can be had at airplane-turned-Parachute

 Restaurant in Walnut Ridge, and the cold beer and colorful biker stories at Roy’s in Paragould are not to be missed.

 The Upper Delta is also ripe with historical landmarks just waiting to be discovered.
 Thanks to Arkansas State University (ASU) in Jonesboro, many treasured museums

 and historic sites have been established or restored, and much of the region’s history is told through exhibits at ASU’s campus museum.

 Locals have access to a well-rounded list of recreation, including visits to the Forrest L. Wood Crowley’s Ridge Nature Center

-(a 170-acre protected wildlife refuge), floats on the Spring River and rounds of golf at the Sage Meadows Golf & Country Club, which is a part of the Natural State Golf Trail.
+(a 170-acre protected wildlife refuge), floats on the Spring River and rounds of golf at the Sage Meadows Golf & Country Club, which is a part of the Arkansas Golf Trail.
 Lakes, first-rate state parks—Parkin Archeological and Crowley’s Ridge, in particular—as well as excellent hunting and fishing spots, make this a desirable place to call home.

 Explore even more of this great region on memorable planned drives like the historic Civil War Trail or Crowley’s Ridge Parkway, a National Scenic Byway that runs from the very northeast corner of the state at Piggott